 Continuous flow reactor systems are becoming more common in the process optimization phase as they can overcome traditional limitations of typical batch reactors, such as high-pressure requirements, suboptimal yields, and excessive material consumption.
-Implicit to the method development of continuous flow reactors are high performance syringe pumps which supply precise volumes of precursors, often under temperature and pressure-controlled conditions.
-As such, only syringe pump instruments with suitable high-performance metrics can function efficiently in this critical stage of drug development.
+Implicit to the method development of continuous flow reactors are high performance multi-channel syringe pumps which supply precise volumes of precursors, often under temperature and pressure-controlled conditions.
+As such, only syringe pump with suitable high-performance metrics can function efficiently in this critical stage of drug development.

 Process Chemistry Considerations

 Cost efficiency is the main driver for chemical process development.
 Pharmaceutical companies consider each element of a drug synthesis route, weighing factors such as material costs and volume-time output (VTO) heavily.
 As the material costs include raw materials, reagents, solvents, and all consumables, this factor is essential in the selection of one synthetic route over another.

 Yield, or the amount of product obtained in a chemical reaction, is another key factor in process development.
 Although multiple strategies can be employed for optimization, process reaction yield plays a critical role in planning the correct route and fine-tuning reaction conditions.
 After a synthesis route is decided upon, a course of exhaustive optimization is taken in order to streamline each reaction step and maximize the product yield.